-Carrie Davis, LDFM, CBCC-KA (she/her), has been active in the dog industry since 2007.
+Carrie Davis, LDFM T/B, CBCC-KA (she/her), has been active in the dog industry since 2007.
 She began her career in veterinary technician school and worked in various vet clinics.
 Soon, her focus shifted to studying canine behavior and the unique bond between dogs and humans.

-With 17 years of experience, Carrie has taught a wide range of classes, including obedience, reactive rehabilitation, focus and control, sports foundations, tricks, and numerous puppy classes.
+With 18 plus years of experience, Carrie has taught a wide range of classes, including obedience, reactive rehabilitation, focus and control, sports foundations, tricks, and numerous puppy classes.
 More recently, she has focused on one-on-one sessions, ensuring personalized attention for each dog and their family.

-Carrie holds the distinction of being the first Family Dog Mediator in the Midwest and the first Licensed FDM in Minnesota.
-She also co-leads the Training Division for Licensed Family Dog Mediators globally.
+Carrie holds the distinction of being the first Certified Family Dog Mediator in the Midwest and the first Licensed FDM in Minnesota.
+She is the former Division Head of the Training Division of Licensed Family Dog Mediators worldwide.

-Carrie currently lives with her husband and Staffordshire Bull Terrier, Vanya.
+Carrie currently lives with her husband and Staffordshire Bull Terriers, Vanya and Finnick.
 She enjoys camping outdoors, hiking, and spending time with friends and family.

 She has shared her life with a variety of animals, including Australian Shepherds, cats, goats, rats, chickens, birds, bunnies, and even a frog.